Site icon techbeatly

 when: ansible_os_family == 'Windows'

 Execute the playbook using ansible-playbook command.
-Please note the NODES variable as I don’t usually hardcode the hosts inside playbook; instead I pass the hosts list while running ansible-playbook command as show below.
+Please note the NODES variable as I don’t usually hardcode the hosts inside the playbook; instead I pass the hosts list while running ansible-playbook command as shown below.

 $ ansible-playbook test-access.yaml -e "NODES=windows"